 Melvin Perez, CFP® is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.

-This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
+Any opinions are those of the advisors of PWA and not necessarily those of PWA Securities, LLC.
+While we are familiar with the tax provisions of the issues presented herein, as Financial Advisors of PWAS, we are not qualified to render advice on tax or legal matters.
 You should discuss any tax or legal matters with the appropriate professional.
-Prior to making an investment decision, please consult with your financial advisor about your individual situation.
+Prior to making any investment decision, please consult with your financial advisor about your individual situation.

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com